farabi1/stride-practice-one/README.md

 # Stride Practice one

-This project provides Stride Practice one practice in Vite with HMR and some ESLint rules.
+This project provides Stride Practice one practice in Vite with Javascript.